 Your local authority may have a record of when planning permission was granted.

-Ask neighbours in the same sort of properties, if they know the age of theirs.
+Ask any neighbours who live in similar properties, if they know the age of theirs.

 If you have an older house, you could: